 I have kept a diary since my 20s.
 When I finally obtained a satisfactory level of cool, I started calling it a journal.
-Now when I am wanting to understand more about becoming and being a family via adoption, turning to my journals is like cautiously pulling the thread Isabel Allende imagines in ( I am hunting the reference down) to unravel the conflict her story narrates.
+Now when I am wanting to understand more about becoming and being a family via adoption, turning to my journals is like cautiously pulling the thread Isabel Allende imagines in Of Love and Shadows (p.140) to unravel the conflict her story narrates.
 Allende may have used the metaphor to suggest that pulling on a thread would start a dangerous or damaging domino effect but it struck me personally as a way to see what my experiences were made of.
 This is not an unusual curiosity.
 I have read a library shelf worth of studies and memoirs written by people who because they themselves were parents, both birth and adoptive, or children of an adoption turned to the study of adoption.
 They wrote to pull on the thread of their stories, to unravel the parts of their lives that helped them to see the knots and hopefully work them out.
 I think most of these writers, or artists, or musicians or film makers were compelled from within to do so.
 I know this is why I read, watch movies or documentaries, sometimes get directed to music by my husband, sift through my journals- to seek some understanding of our family’s experiences as it has come through adoption.

 The entries I select to draw together into a post have been first read by my husband and son.